mvanzulli/simple_ClusterUY/README.md

  sudo usermod -a -G fuse insertUserName
  ```

-Then the gropup is created sshfs format is analogolsly to scp format, to link a folder from your local PC to the remote just execute:
+Then the group is created sshfs format is analogously to scp format, to link a folder from your local PC to the remote just execute:

 ```bash
 sshfs mvanzulli@cluster.uy:/home/folderInCluster /home/localFolder
 ```

-If that command is executed the folders will be syncornized.
+If that command is executed the folders will be synchronized.

 ---